lorenzo-lavacchini/ctf_netsec_3_assignment/README.md

 - The flag has a form equal to “FLAG: ... ”.
 - Maybe there is more than one flag to find...
 - There is a vulnerability deliberately inserted in the code, which makes it possible to get the FLAG(s).

 ---
 ##### Hint
-underlying program is written in C, and the vulnerability is well known.
+- Underlying program is written in C, and the vulnerability is well known.
+- Try to enter finding the password (password is 10 characters long).

 ##### Pro Hint
 "pleasedonotlookhere"!